Year of the Spider

-Year of the Spider is the third studio album by American rock band Cold.
+Year of the Spider is the third studio album by the American rock band Cold.
 It was released on May 13, 2003, through Geffen Records.
 The album was Cold's most commercially successful, debuting at number three on the Billboard album charts, with over 101,000 copies sold in its first week.
 Early pressings of Year of the Spider were shipped with a DVD and a temporary tattoo of the Cold spider logo.
 The DVD included the making of the (as well as the actual) video for "Stupid Girl", fan testimonials, and some home video shot during the recording of the album.
 This is also the last album with guitarists Terry Balsamo and Kelly Hayes.